-Refile: Mugabe's body leaves Singapore for burial in Zimbabwe
+Mugabe's body leaves Singapore for burial in Zimbabwe

 Mugabe’s body was due to leave Singapore at 8:50 a.m.
 (0040 GMT), the programme of events showed.

-A private jet departed from Singapore’s international airport in the direction of southern Africa on Wednesday morning, according to flightradar24.com, a plane tracking website.
+A private jet departed from Singapore’s international airport in the direction of southern Africa on Wednesday morning, according to flightradar14.com, a plane tracking website.

 Earlier, a police motorcade escorted vehicles to the airport from the Singapore Casket, a funeral parlour where Mugabe’s body was being held.